Graphic Design, MFA

 - Graduate seminar

-- 27 to 30 credit hours of graduate level studio classes within program
+- Twenty-seven to 30 credit hours of graduate level studio classes within program

-- 9 to 12 credit hours of electives inside or outside department
+- Nine to 12 credit hours of electives inside or outside department

 3FOCUS AREAS FOR AN MFA IN GRAPHIC DESIGN

-Choose from interaction design, motion design and visual communication.
+Choose from interaction design, motion design and visual communications.

 The three primary focus areas for this degree are: